hurrifan1/SpiveyWorld/_posts/2020-10-08-base64-encode-qlik-script.md

 ## Final thoughts

 And there ya go!
-This script will encoded a string in Base64.
+This script will encode a string in Base64.
 It was hard to figure out, as I didn't anticipate how much math would go into it.
 Someone who knows binary math and/or Qlik script better than I do can probably find a ton of ways to make this more efficient but certainly gets the job done!

 ### Notes
 I used several excellent resources to help me muscle through this one.
 Those are linked below: